310mc/https-310mc.github.io-tl/source/_posts/scout/spring_bed.md

 {% endbubble %}

 {% bubble Tetora %}
-Ahaha, I feel a little better hearin' you say that. ♪
+Ahaha, I feel a li’l better hearin' you say that. ♪

 Though I'm so used to sports etiquette that it's pretty hard for me to slide into somethin' more casual.
 {% endbubble %}